gem5/website/_pages/contributing.md

 reviewers and contributors should be done in a polite manner.
 Rude and/or dismissive remarks will not be tolerated.**

-When you understand what changes are required you should make your changes and upload them.

-Using the same workspace as before, make the necessary modifications to the gem5 repo, and amend the changes to the commit:
+When you understand what changes are required, using the same workspace as before, make the necessary modifications to the gem5 repo, and amend the changes to the commit:

 ```Shell
 git commit --amend